amsb/react-evoke/README.md

 But what if the "people" collection hasn't been initialized yet?
 No problem!
 If `getState` discovers that the requested data isn't initialized, it will kick-off the Suspense mediated initialization process and try again. **Initialization will occur sequentially in the order of evaluation**.

+> NOTE: `derivedState` is synchronous!
+This is not the place to put asynchronous work like data fetching. that's what actions are for.

+#### Memoization

 But wait, there's more!
 What if your `derivedState` is expensive to compute?
 Memoization to the rescue!
 This API is necessarily more complex but typically won't be needed.
 Simple maps, reductions, etc. are fast enough and can be as fast or fast than memoization if that is the only computation being performed.
 Remember, memoization has additional overhead to check if the previous value can be used.

 The essence of the memoized form is to separate the process into two parts by declaring the data selection independently from the computation.
 You do this by declaring a two-element array for the `derivedState`: `[(getState, item) => result, result => derivedValue]`.
 Here's an example: